Podcast: Download

 Two: Take Courses

-My wife and I took a painting course recently and it was fantastic.
 Not only did we exercise different aspects of our minds, but we got exercise and met interesting people we never would have encountered otherwise.

-You can also take courses online, especially memory improvement courses.
 Just make sure that they are offered by authentic teachers who know that your brain needs a challenge, not just a bunch of meaningless activities.

-Three: Pick Up A Language
+Three: Study A New Language

 Did you know that bilingualism can protect your brain?
 It’s a particularly well-proven means of keeping your brain sharp as you age.

 Even better, learning new languages involves multiple levels of challenge because you need to read, write, speak and listen while exercising your working memory.
-Talk about an incredible mental fitness routine!

 Four: Learn Music